About LisaLatina-American Artist

 It is alchemy to transform discarded materials into beauty by re using said materials to create art.
 The possibilities are endless when ones eyes choose to see them.

-My goal is to capture and celebrate beauty.
-I aim to represent nature without emulating it and to show the cyclical wonder found in all of existence.
-Originally a painter of acrylic and oil, I have also incorporated melted plastic, gesso, and/or clay to create an array of unique mixed media pieces.
+My goal is to inspire the viewer to embrace change.
 Some paintings begin with a meditative free-form drawing which is then actualized with vibrant colors of whatever medium suits the piece.
 Other paintings develop from the different shapes found in the use and placement of recycled materials.

 The transformation that takes place in the creative process is reminiscent of the metamorphic changes that occur through every living thing.